tjjfvi/subshape/Readme.md

 Further examples can be found in the [`examples`](https://github.com/paritytech/scale-ts/tree/main/examples) directory.

-## Codec Naming
+## Shape Naming

-This library adopts a convention of denoting codecs with a `$` – `$.foo` for built-in codecs, and `$foo` for user-defined codecs.
-This makes codecs easily distinguishable from other values, and makes it easier to have codecs in scope with other variables:
+This library adopts a convention of denoting shapes with a `$` – `$.foo` for built-in shapes, and `$foo` for user-defined shapes.
+This makes shapes easily distinguishable from other values, and makes it easier to have shapes in scope with other variables:

 ```ts
 interface Person { ... }